 Here are my observations from this interesting event in New Delhi; they are a guide to today and a prediction for tomorrow.

 First, the composition of the attendees at NASSCOM was breathtaking.
 NASSCOM is all about power networking with provider players who are currently in the glow of 18%+ growth.
 Almost all India-based providers had their CEOs for BPO in attendance or, in some cases, their CEOs.
-All stayed for the full event and spent tons of time briefing consultants such as Alsbridge and networking with each other to cross promote and drive the India brand.
+All stayed for the full event and spent tons of time briefing consultants and networking with each other to cross promote and drive the India brand.
 I never see this type of concentration anywhere else in the world.
 I think this may be one of the hidden drivers to India, Inc. growing from the force of the invisible hand of NASSCOM.

 Also in attendance was an adoring India press that sees outsourcing from the opposite side of the world.
 They published huge columns all week focusing on NASSCOM predictions and growth issues.